Understanding the DOT Physical Exam

 Sometimes, a driver can be eligible for certain exemptions when it comes to their health, and will still be able to get the job.
 However, if you are not eligible for an exemption, you can always work on your health and try again, until you are certified to finally drive that large truck.

 The DOT exam is very important to ensure the safety of everyone in and around these large vehicles.
-It is crucial to determining the health of all truck drivers and is absolutely necessary to get your CDL.
+It is crucial to determine the health of all truck drivers and is absolutely necessary to get your CDL.
 So, go get your DOT exam done today, and be on your way to getting behind-the-wheel of that truck.
 When you are ready to earn your Commercial Driver’s License contact us at Georgia Driving Academy!